garethhallberg/ReactMoviesWeb/README.md

 # react querying a movie API

-App for learning - not the gretaest but shows useEffect in a simple manner.
+App for learning - not the greatest but shows useEffect in a simple manner.

 ## useEffect